Protection of adults at risk of harm

 Assessment order

-It is not possible to appeal against an assessment order, but the adult can choose to leave at any time during the interview or examination.
+It's not possible to appeal against an assessment order, but the adult can choose to leave at any time during the interview or examination.

 Removal order

-A removal order allows the local authority to remove an adult at risk to a specified place, where there is a likelihood of serious harm if they are not removed.
-The order is effective for a maximum of 7 days.
+A removal order allows the local council to remove an adult at risk to a specific place if there's a likelihood of serious harm if they're not removed.

 Banning order